Protecting Your Work Online

 While it’s often tempting to display your work in a community, there are also times when your willingness to share will be exploited.
 For a good example of this, look no further than deviantART, an online art community whose management was once known to frequently license the artwork owned by their users.
 At one time, their user agreement entitled them to relicense your submissions to third parties without necessarily requiring your consent.
 This should underline the importance of thoroughly researching any art community before you join it.

-There are still many art sites whose managers are ethical.
-At subVariance, for example, we have a clear policy that prevents us from using your work for any purpose other than displaying it on your behalf.
-Don’t settle for a site that could lay claim to your art at a later date.
+There are still many art sites whose owners are ethical.
+Read the user agreement closely, and don’t settle for a site that could lay claim to your art at a later date.

 Add a watermark.